microsoft/PowerPlatformConnectors/certified-connectors/Replicon/README.md

 ### CreateTaskHierarchyOrApplyModifications
 Create a task / task hierarchy in Replicon

-### Move Task
+### MoveTask
-Update Hierarchy of a Task in Polaris
+Update Hierarchy of a Task in Replicon

 ### TaskListServiceGetData
 Get task list for a project from Replicon